youyanggu/covid19_projections/estimating-true-infections-revisited.md

 ### Relationship between Positivity Rate and Prevalence Ratio

-We developed the constants for the prevalence function (`prevalence-ratio = a * (positivity-rate)^(b) + c`) through a combination of trial & error and curve fitting.
+We developed the constants for the prevalence function (`prevalence_ratio = a * (positivity_rate)^(b) + c`) through a combination of trial & error and curve fitting.
 We don't believe this function is perfect.
 There can be other values for `a`, `b`, and `c` that may be a closer approximation of the true relationship.
 Because there is no "truth" value to fit the function against, we decided there is limited value in trying to rigorously fit this function.

 The exact relationship between positivity rate and prevalence ratio may be different from state to state and across time.
 Here is a partial list of possible factors that can cause these differences: